NYC to require COVID vaccine proof for indoor dining, gyms, performances

-New York City Mayor Bill de Blasio said Tuesday customers must prove they are vaccinated for COVID-19 to enjoy indoor dining, gyms and public performances in the Big Apple, making it the first place in the nation to impose France-style rules for admission.
+New York City Mayor Bill de Blasio said Tuesday customers must prove they are vaccinated for COVID-19 to enjoy indoor dining, gyms and public performances in the Big Apple, making it the first city in the nation to impose European-style rules for admission.

-“This is going to be a requirement,” Mr. de Blasio, a Democrat, said in a press conference.
+“This is going to be a requirement,” the Democrat said in a press conference.

 Mr. de Blasio said the policy, which includes venue workers, requires people to demonstrate they’ve received at least one dose of an approved vaccine.

 Patrons can present their federal vaccination card or show proof on the “NYC COVID SAFE” app or statewide “Excelsior” app.

-“So it’s simple.
-Just show it,” Mr. de Blasio said.
 He said out-of-towners will likely depend on the cards issued by the Centers for Disease Control and Prevention.

+“This is a miraculous place literally full of wonders.
+And, if you’re vaccinated, all that’s going to open up to you.
+You’ll have the key.
+You can open the door,” the mayor said.
+“But, if you’re unvaccinated, unfortunately, you will not be able to participate in many things.
+That’s the point we’re trying to get across.”

-The mayor plans to fine-tune the policy and receive feedback before debuting the policy on Aug.
-16 and enforcing it through inspections in mid-September.
+Mr. de Blasio plans to fine-tune the policy and receive feedback before debuting it on Aug.
+16 and enforcing it through inspections as of Sept.
+13.

 The mayor has circled September as a pivotal month because schools will be open and many offices are hoping to reopen.